AtharSayed/Intellitube/Readme.md

 1. Extract and transcribe the video audio using `fast_transcriber` (Faster Whisper)
 2. Summarize the transcription using `summarizer` powered by Mistral running locally via Ollama
-3. Answers any question related to the video content
+3. Answers any question related to the video content by using local powered LLM
+4. Scrapes Youtube Comment, translate non English comments to English, and performs sentiment analysis
+5. Breaks down positive, neutral, and negative audience reactions for deep, real-time insight
-4. Display both in a beautiful, clean Gradio web interface
+6. Display everything  in a beautiful, clean, concise  Gradio web interface

 ---